 Anthos is an application management platform that’s designed to provide consistent development for cloud and on-prem environments as well as guide their operations experience.

 The most basic computing environment where Anthos operates relies on GKE (Google Kubernetes Engine) and GKE On-prem for the management of all Kubernetes installations available in the application environment.
 These offerings have a duty to bundle all Kubernetes upstream releases, as well as handle the aspects of management capabilities for the creation, upgrade, and scaling of conformant Kubernetes clusters.

-There are two very important parts to Kubernetes including the node components and the control plane.
+There are two very important parts to kubernetes monitoring including the node components and the control plane.
 Using the GKE, a Google cloud platform can the control plan.
 As it stands, there is only one control-plane component that customers can access: Kubernetes API server.
 The GKE on its own side tries to manage the node components that may appear on the customer’s project with the use of computer engine instances.
 One interesting part of all these is that with the help of GKE On-Prem, you can host all components in the on-prem virtualization environment of the customer.
 Yeah!
 This does not sound that easy as to pay someone to do your homework.

 Now, here’s the significance of what we’ve said above: with the installation and proper functioning of Kubernetes, a user can access a common orchestration layer charged with the responsibility of managing application configuration, deployment, upgrade, and scale.

 In other, for Anthos to be in its full functionality, you must make sure that there is an IP connectivity between your GKE and GKE On-Prem clusters.
 Besides, you also need a GKE On-Prem environment that guarantees Google’s API endpoints reach; specifically, GKE Hub for the registration of clusters and Stackdriver for monitoring.